-- Receive the required number of clock hours of training. - 2 Complete graduation map worksheet requirements. - For a student to meet state requirements, all monthly clinic practical worksheets must be completed 100%. - 4 Complete Final Phase worksheet. - 5 Satisfactorily pass final written and practical exams. - 6 Complete the required Milady theory hours and pass all written Milady theory exams. - Pay all tuition cost or make satisfactory arrangements for payment of all debts owed to the school. - Upon graduation the student will receive a graduation certificate.
+- Receive the required number of clock hours of training. - Complete graduation map worksheet requirements, (if applicable). - For a student to meet state requirements, all monthly clinic practical worksheets must be completed 100%. - 4 Complete Final Phase worksheet. - 5 Satisfactorily pass final written and practical exams. - Complete the required Milady theory hours and pass all written Milady theory exams. - Pay all tuition cost or make satisfactory arrangements for payment of all debts owed to the school. - Upon graduation the student will receive a graduation certificate.

-Once the student has met all these requirements, he/she will receive a DIPLOMA of GRADUATION.
+Once the student has met all these requirements, he/she will receive a CERTIFICATE of COMPLETION.